jodyanna/spiral-designs/README.md

 All toolbar settings are updated before each point is rendered allowing for fluid adjustment of each parameter in real time.

-And that's pretty all there is to it!
+And that's pretty much all there is to it!

 # TODO